Tomorrowland (festival): Tomorrowland Winter

 In March 2018, Tomorrowland announced the coming of a new festival, Tomorrowland Winter, to take place annually during the second or third week in March in Alpe d'Huez in the French Alps.

-The first Tomorrowland Winter took place between 13 and 15 March 2019 and used the theme "The Hymn of the Frozen Lotus".
+The first Tomorrowland Winter took place between 13 and 15 March 2019, with 30,000 tickets selling and used the theme "The Hymn of the Frozen Lotus".
 It featured Martin Garrix, Dimitri Vegas & Like Mike, Armin van Buuren, Martin Solveig, Afrojack, DJ Snake, Steve Aoki and others.
 For the participants, the choice of 4 or 7 day passes were available for packages including accommodation and skiing.

-On 13 August 2019, Tomorrowland announced that Tomorrowland Winter would return to the Alpe d'Huez for the 2020 edition which will be on the 3rd week of March with ticket sales opening in September.
+On 13 August 2019, Tomorrowland announced that Tomorrowland Winter would return to the Alpe d'Huez for the 2020 edition which will be on the third week of March with ticket sales opening in September.
 On 5 March 2020, the French Government decided to cancel the 2020 edition due to the COVID-19 pandemic.
 On 6 October 2020, it was announced that the 2021 edition would also be cancelled due to the pandemic.

-Tomorrowland made its return to Alpe d'Huez for the second edition of Tomorrowland Winter from March 19-26, 2022.
-The aftermovie has 1,200,000 views on Youtube.
+Tomorrowland made its return to Alpe d'Huez for the second edition of Tomorrowland Winter on 19–26 March 2022.
+However, the festival has since been mired in controversy because the second edition was scaled back with a much downsized festival arena and the outdoor main stage completely removed, instead replaced with a small mediocre marquee.

+The third edition of Tomorrowland Winter welcomed 18,000 visitors and took place on 18–25 March 2023.
+The aftermovie was released on 26 April the same year.
+At the same time, the dates for the fourth edition were announced.
+As with 2022's edition, the Mainstage was smaller and indoor again with customer dissatisfaction continuing to build.

+The fourth edition of Tomorrowland Winter will take place on 16–23 March 2024.
+The organisers announced the mainstage would be in a small marquee next to the local sports hall again, leading to widespread disappointment and falling ticket sales.
+Tomorrowland stated they were well aware of the disappointment but due to cost-cutting measures, had to put on a scaled back indoor version again.

+In 2019 30,000 tickets sold out in less than 1 day.
+Comparatively, for the 2024 edition, due to widespread disappointment from 2022 and 2023's editions, the allocation of 18,000 tickets failed to sell out and it remains to be seen whether the festival will return post-2024 due to uncertainty around the financial liquidity of the parent organisation 'One World'.

+In November 2023, the municipal council of Alpe d'Huez authorized the mayor of Alpe d'Huez, Jean-Yves Noyrey, to sign a contract with Tomorrowland providing, among other things, for the renewal of the festival for a further 5 editions (until 2030), the enlargement of the main stage to accommodate 2,000 people more, and the possible relocation of the ice rink and swimming pool.